johnjayhopley/funckit/README.md

 # README #

-FuncKit is a granular ES6 library for indervidual functional methods.
-This allows you to include the methods nessesary for your project with out including a wide unnesseary rage of library attachments.
+FuncKit is a granular ES6 library for individual functional methods.
+This allows you to include the methods nessesary for your project with out including a wide unnecessary rage of library attachments.

 ### NPM Installation ###